Tips and tricks Best practice guides, FAQ & more

 With these benefits in mind, it isn't difficult to understand why some of the largest enterprises in the world rely on them for their most critical business processes.

-One way to drive higher quality and efficiency at low costs is to adopt new practices and tools, and by moving away from manual testing towards automation.
+One way to drive higher quality and efficiency at low costs is to adopt new practices and tools, and by moving away from manual testing towards test automation.

 One of the main drivers for businesses to switch to automated testing is limited developer resources; while workloads are continuing to increase and expectations for quality delivery at speed are growing, skilled professionals with expertise in mainframe are becoming fewer.